keptn/keptn/usecases/performance-as-a-service/README.md

 ## Step 2: Run performance test on carts service

-In this lab you'll trigger a performance test for (1) the current implementation of carts and (2) a new version of the carts service.
+In this step you trigger a performance test for (1) the current implementation of carts and (2) a new version of the carts service.
 The new version of the carts intentionally contains a slow down of the service, which should be detected by the performance validation.

 1. Run performance test on current implementation
     1. Go to  **Jenkins** and click on **sockshop** folder.